Learn more about our Board of Directors

 I have been an active member of the PVMA for the past 6 years since moving to Portland.
 This organization has been a very important part of my professional and personal life, and I look forward to getting to know more of the members and helping to make the the many offered programs a success as part of the Board.
 I am a full time veterinarian for dogs, cats and exotics animals.
 In my spare time I like to paddle board and hike with my tiny Pomeranian, paint animal portraits, and of course go out to eat and drink in this awesome city!

-Jamie Cheshier DVM (she/her)
+Jamie Cheshier DVM, MS (she/her)

 I’m a mid-career small animal practitioner in private practice at Mountainside Veterinary Hospital.
 I earned my MBA in Healthcare Administration from Portland State/OHSU while working full-time during the pandemic.
 I’ve been a consistent community-builder throughout my career, creating connections and encouraging collaboration at all levels of practice.
 As veterinary medicine continues to change and evolve, I welcome the opportunity to be an analytical voice on emerging trends.
 I’m interested in paradigm shifts like the pivot towards offering a spectrum of care, the idea of incorporating mid-level practitioners, the role of AI, and the impact of pet insurance, to name a few.
 Despite these many changes, I strongly believe our people remain our strongest asset.
 Veterinary professionals are some of the most intelligent, driven, and compassionate individuals I’ve ever known!